She's Leading The Fight Against Some of The World's Deadliest Terrorists

 Over the years, members of the family returned to Somalia and opened the Elman Peace and Human Rights Centre in Mogadishu to carry out the legacy of Elman’s father.
 The center works to counter violent extremism and provide reintegration and rehabilitation support.
 They also began programs for victims of gender-based violence.
 Elman, who remained in Canada to finish her education, began to visit and volunteer, teaching English to girls who had been victimized by terror groups.
 Some of them were younger than Elman, and some were her age.

-“I had a reality shock,” Elman said, adding that she didn’t realise just how bad things were in her ancestral homeland.
+“I had a reality shock,” Elman said, adding that she didn’t realize just how bad things were in her ancestral homeland.

 "I just didn’t think I would be able to run [in a skirt]," she told Refinery29.